 Oliver: Yes, on the other side of that coin, our product team is talking to our users and identifying the core problems people have with post-click landing page marketing, beyond just the nuts and bolts of working with the software.
 That’s where these new grouping, alignment, and mobile design features came from — the real world needs of marketers using our product on a daily basis.

 At the end of the day, your time should be spent better marketing your business or product.
 Time well spent crafting a message that resonates with your customers, not endlessly fooling around with getting things onto the page.
 We want our users, and even members of our own marketing team, to spend the time to build the perfect page, and be ready to spread the word to the rest of the world without having to duplicate all that work on a mobile version of their page.

 That is a real and substantial problem solved with this set of features.
 And that solution comes from the in-depth conversations our customer service and product teams have with our customers every single day.

-For more information on our new design features, check out the official blog announcement.
+For more information on our new design features, sign up for an Instapage Enterprise demo today.